GrigorisLionis/eurostat_tsv2csv/README.md

 # eurostat
-Set of scripts for laoding  Eurostat tables in local MySQL.
+Set of scripts for loading  Eurostat tables in local MySQL.
-Eurostat_get_tsv <table_name> downloads the table from Eurostat database
+* Eurostat_get_tsv <table_name> downloads the table from Eurostat database
+* Eurostat_tsv2csv reads tsv file and transforms it to csv file, while producing a file for reading the csv ibto a mysql table
+* Eurostat calls both these files

 ## Eurostat tsv files
 Eurostat publishes statistical data in a tsv.gz format, for the bulk download facility.
 ## Rationale